Groundwater Monitoring Well Installation

 Placing the filter pack

-After the string of well screen and casing is plumb, the filter pack material should then be placed around the well screen to the designated depth.
+After the string of well screen and casing is plumb, the filter pack material should then be placed around the monitoring well screen to the designated installation depth.
 With cased drilling methods, the sand should be poured into the casing or augers until the lower portion is filled.
 The casing or augers are then withdrawn, allowing the sand to flow into the evacuated space.
 With hollow stem augers, sand should always fill the augers 6-12 inches, maintained by pouring the sand while checking the level with a weighted tag line.
 The filter pack sand in open boreholes should be installed by tremie methods, using water to wash the sand through the pipe to the point of placement.

 Bentonite seal